microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/DeviceManagement/docs/v1.0-beta/Update-MgDeviceManagementMicrosoftTunnelConfiguration.md

 ```

 ### -LastUpdateDateTime
-When the MicrosoftTunnelConfiguration was last updated
+When the configuration was last updated

 ```yaml
 Type: System.DateTime